danmgs/AWS.Lambda.Worker/README.md

 - You can check logs in AWS CloudWatch.
 - You can trace and analyze with X-Ray.
-- You check the message being indexed under Elastic Seach Service (using Kibana by instance).
+- You can check the message being indexed under Elastic Seach Service (using elastic queries and/or Kibana interface).

 ## <span style="color:green">Details on the lambda function implementation</span>

 Please note the lambda function is implemented in ***dotnetcore2.1*** as AWS manages this version.<br/>

-The lambda function ...
+In order to run, the lambda function ...
-- is triggered by the SNS Topic when a message is published.
+- is triggered when a message is published to the SNS topic.
-- indexed the message to an elastic search service.
+- indexed the message to an elastic search service. <br/>
 The url of this service is passed as the environment variable ***ESurl***.<br/>
 When the environment variable is not existing, there is a fallback configuration (see file ***appsettings.json***).<br/>
 But this is not recommended as it is not convenient to configured this way.